LunarWatcher/MIArchive/CONTRIBUTING.md

 TBA

+## Creating issues and pull requests

+For bug reports, questions, feature requests, or similar, use [Codeberg](https://codeberg.org/LunarWatcher/MIArchive/issues).

+For pull requests, you can open them on either GitHub or Codeberg, but using Codeberg is strongly encouraged.
+Although all the workflows run on GitHub to avoid throwing traffic at Codeberg's limited CI servers, these running is not a requirement, as I'll usually be doing manual testing anyway.
+This is not a huge project, and nothing is automatically released without a tag, so the tests running automagically before merging isn't a huge deal.

 [^1]: Full collection permalink: https://doi.org/10.21428/e4baedd9.9070dfe7 - each entry does not seem to have its own DOI, to my great personal annoyance